-Section 552.1175 excepts from public disclosure a listed person's home address, home telephone number, emergency contact information, date of birth, social security number, and family member information.
-The attorney general has stated in numerous informal rulings that the protection of section 552.117 only applies to information a governmental body holds in its capacity as an employer.
-On the other hand, section 552.1175 affords the listed persons the opportunity to withhold personal information contained in records maintained by any governmental body in any capacity.
-However, these individuals may not elect under section 552.1175 to withhold personal information contained by county and district clerks or tax appraisal records of an appraisal district subject to section 25.025 of the Tax Code.
+Section 552.1175 excepts from public disclosure a listed person's home address, home telephone number, emergency contact information, date of birth, social security number, and information that reveals whether the person has family members.676 The attorney general has stated in numerous informal rulings that the protection of section 552.117 only applies to information a governmental body holds in its capacity as an employer.677 On the other hand, section 552.1175 affords the listed persons the opportunity to withhold personal information contained in records maintained by any governmental body in any capacity.678 However, these individuals may not elect under section 552.1175 to withhold personal information contained in records maintained by county and district clerks or tax appraisal records of an appraisal district subject to section 25.025 of the Tax Code.679 With respect to subsections 552.1175(a)(1), (2), and (8), the 87th Legislature passed Senate Bill 841, which added section 552.003(1-b) of the Government Code.
+Subsection 552.003(1-b) defines the term "honorably retired" for purposes of the Act.

-In Open Records Decision No. 678 (2003), the attorney general determined that notification provided to a governmental body under section 552.1175 "imparts confidentiality to information only in the possession of the notified governmental body."
-If the information is transferred to another governmental body, the individual must provide a separate notification to the receiving governmental body in order for the information in its hands to remain confidential.
+In Open Records Decision No. 678 (2003), the attorney general determined that notification provided to a governmental body under section 552.1175 "imparts confidentiality to information only in the possession of the notified governmental body."680 If the information is transferred to another governmental body, the individual must provide a separate notification to the receiving governmental body in order for the information in its hands to remain confidential.681

-Also, unlike the requirement under section 552.117(a)(1) that an election to keep information confidential be made before a governmental body receives the request for information, an election under section 552.1175 can be made after a governmental body's receipt of the request for information.
+Also, unlike the requirement under section 552.117(a)(1) that an election to keep information confidential be made before a governmental body receives the request for information,682 an election under section 552.1175 can be made after a governmental body's receipt of the request for information.